CityofToronto/bdit_data-sources/volumes/rescu/README.md

 >N/A
 --->
 ## Data Maintainance
-## Maintenance -
-- (Hardware/Software)
-  - Hardware
-  - ITS Central
-   - Oracle Data

-The following questions need to be answered in each stage in the data flow diagram:
 ### 1- Who is responsible for the status of data functionality and the overall maintenance of the data collection?
->-  Hardware: TPIM is responsible.
-Typically Jim troubleshoots the problem first.
+>-  Hardware: Traffic Plant / Installation and Maintenance (TPIM) is responsible.
+Typically Jim Millington troubleshoots the problem first.
->- ATM Active Traffic Management team uses the data but they do not deal with the hardware or functionality of the data.
+>- ATM team uses the data but they do not deal with the hardware or functionality of the data.
->- ITS Central: Transnomis (Simon) via Black/Mac is responsible.
+>- ITS Central: Transnomis (Simon Foo) via Black/Mac is responsible.
->- Oracle DB Server: Jim is responsible as he functions as the owner of the dataset.
+>- Oracle DB Server: Jim Millington is responsible as he functions as the owner of the dataset.

 <!---### 2- How often is data maintained?
 Are there monitoring mechanisms when parts of the data flow is not working?
 >Unsure.